julianworden/PluginStation/README.md

 ## Release Notes
 Here are the release notes for all public and beta versions of Plugin Station.

+### v1.1.2
+- Fix a bug where the app would sometimes tell the user that their plugins are out of sync, even though they aren't.
+This would usually be triggered by navigating through plugin folders in Finder without actually making any changes to any files
+- Fix searching so that it returns a max of 25 results instead of the default 10.
+- Fix bug in Storage Manager where "Total Hard Drive" had a chart color assigned to it even though that color would never actually appear in the chart since it was covered by all the other colors
+- Make it so that black and white cannot be chart colors in Storage Manager because, depending on the user's color scheme, they will not be visible
+- Fix a bug on macOS Ventura where searching for plugins will sometimes flicker the fetched plugins, and then show others as if no search occurred
+- Fix a bug on macOS Ventura where opening the Browse Plugins or Installed Plugins List will sometimes cause a loop where batches are repeatedly fetched back to back, as opposed to the intended behavior where more plugins only load if the user scrolls down
+- Fix a bug on macOS Ventura where many buttons were not sizing properly and were appearing vertically shorter than intended
+- Fix a bug on macOS Ventura where, after rescanning DAWs, the window that appears would truncate most of its content instead of showing the user the DAWs that were found

 ### v1.1.1
 - Fix a bug where the icon was not appearing for the System Profiles tab in App Settings for macOS Ventura and Sonoma
 - Fix a bug in Uninstall Assistant on macOS Ventura where the uninstall window would reappear and become undismissable after uninstalling plugins